Ching Hammill

 James E. "Ching" Hammill III (September 28, 1902 – November 25, 1925) was an American football back.
-After playing college football for Connecticut he played four seasons professionally, for a team in Bridgeport from 1922 to 1924, and both the Providence Steam Roller of the National Football League (NFL) and All-New Britain in 1925 before his death in November of that year.
+After playing college football for Connecticut, he played four seasons professionally, for a team in Bridgeport from 1922 to 1924, and both the Providence Steam Roller of the National Football League (NFL) and All-New Britain in 1925 before his death in November of that year.

 Early life and education

 Hammill was born on September 28, 1902, in Bridgeport, Connecticut.
 He entered Bridgeport High School in 1917, making the varsity team as a freshman.
-He received more playing time under coach Fred Hunt in 1918, who "saw Hammill's abilities as a football player."
+He played end in his first season before being switched to the backfield in 1918 by coach Fred Hunt, who "saw Hammill's possibilities as a football player."
 His school won most of their games that year, with Hammill "running wild" in the majority of them.
 Following the season, Hammill was a unanimous selection for the all-state team.
 He was team captain as a junior in 1919, earning a second unanimous all-state selection.
 He transferred to Hebron Academy the following year, playing one season.

 Though Hammill initially committed to Georgetown University, he changed his mind and instead enrolled at the University of Connecticut.
 After the season, he was named all-New England at the quarterback position.
 He left the school after just one year.